 My understanding of storytelling has come a long way since then.
 I promise.

-I hold an MS in Journalism from Columbia University and an MFA in English from the Iowa Writers' Workshop, where I studied fiction writing with some of America's finest novelists, including Marilynne Robinson, Lan Samantha Chang, Kevin Brockmeier, Alexander Chee, and Michelle Huneven.
+I hold an MS in Journalism from Columbia University and an MFA in English from the Iowa Writers' Workshop, where I studied fiction writing with some of America's finest writers, including Marilynne Robinson, Lan Samantha Chang, Kevin Brockmeier, Alexander Chee, and Michelle Huneven.
 My debut novel, The Lowering Days, is coming out in 2021 with HarperCollins in the United States and Editions Gallmeister in France.
 My short fiction and non-fiction have appeared in national publications such as the Alaska Quarterly Review, Shenandoah, Epoch, Tin House, Narrative Magazine, The Chicago Times, The New York Times, and Consumer Reports.

 I started as storyteller, became a journalist for a while, realized I was fiction writer at heart, and developed into an editor as I came to understand the importance of great editing in crafting great storytelling.